simonemberton/Introduction_to_Creative_Coding/session_01/README.md

 This is your first computer program, nice one!

-Now, have a read of [this](https://p5js.org/examples/structure-coordinates.html) as it will help you understand a bit about the coordinate system used in p5.js - we talked about this in It is important
+Now, have a read of [this](https://p5js.org/examples/structure-coordinates.html) as it will help you understand a bit about the coordinate system used in p5.js - we talked about this in class.

 What do the parameters being passed to the ```text()``` function relate to?
 Hint: [this](https://p5js.org/reference/#/p5/text) will help you learn more...